15+ Common Internship Interview Questions & Sample Answers (+ Preparation Guide)

 See a similar question, “If you were an animal, what animal would you be?”

-5 Phone Interview Internship Questions & Answers
+5 Phone Internship Interview Questions & Answers

 1. What did you study in school?

 Answer: “I was studying business and marketing at [X] university.
-I was able to graduate with a high GPA and with honors.
+I was able to graduate with a high GPA and honors.
 I was also part of many of our extracurricular clubs that gave me additional insight into where I wanted to see myself going with my career.”

 2. Did you do anything outside of school that would be relative to this internship?

 Answer: “Absolutely.
 I found myself reading at least one book a week related to this industry.
 I knew that school was only going to take me so far.
-It was going to give me the foundation, but I also needed to learn from those who had experience and the only way to do that was to read books by professionals in the industry.”
+It was going to give me the foundation, but I also needed to learn from those who had experience, and the only way to do that was to read books by professionals in the industry.”

 3. What are some of your passions?